astockwell/server-backups-duplicity-s3/README.md

 Credits
 -------

-This script was made by standing on the shoulders of giants.
+This script was made possible by standing on the shoulders of giants.
 Credit and thanks go out to [Tim Riley](http://icelab.com.au/articles/easy-server-backups-to-amazon-s3-with-duplicity/), [John Schember](http://john.nachtimwald.com/2010/08/07/duplicity-backup-script/), and [Sam Hassell](http://samhassell.com/backups-with-amazon-s3-and-duplicity/).